 We all do it.
 Most of us are guilty of procrastinating.
-And we all have times when we wish to could stop procrastinating and putting things off.
+And we all have times when we wish to stop procrastinating and putting things off.

 All too often when we know we need to get started on a task, we find something else to do instead.
 Getting started on, and then finishing our tasks is a mindset as much as anything.
 And there it is, our mind needs to be our ally if we want to be able to consistently stop procrastinating.

-We watch cat videos on Youtube when we should be finishing that proposal.
+We watch cat videos on YouTube when we should be finishing that proposal.
 We end up looking at the 2008 holiday photos of a friend’s cousin’s sister’s mate on Facebook.

 When you work from home especially, the temptation of finding something else to do instead is always there!
 Binging on Netflix, opening the fridge every half-hour (you know, in case something new and tasty showed up since you last checked), heck, even packing away the laundry (it shouldn’t really take two hours).
 And of course, sanitizing the whole bathroom instead of getting to what really matters.